STATGRAPH: Effective In-vehicle Intrusion Detection via Multi-view Statistical Graph Learning: Experiment

-The performance comparison for different window sizes $N$ is shown in Figure \ref{figsensitiveN}, ranging from 25 to 200 (Car Hacking) and 100 to 800 (ROAD).
-From Figure \ref{figsensitiveN}, it can be seen that the window size has a certain impact on the intrusion detection accuracy.
-If $N$ is too large, one has to wait for more observations to detect intrusions.
-However, if $N$ is too small, the informative contextual features cannot be adequately incorporated.
-Relatively high F1-Score occurs with a window size $N=50$ (Car~Hacking), $N=400$ (ROAD).
+\textit{1) Sensitivity to detection window size:} Figure \ref{figsensitiveN} illustrates the performance comparison for detection window sizes $N$ ranging from 25 to 200 (Car Hacking) and 100 to 800 (ROAD).
+The results indicate that the detection window size significantly influences intrusion detection accuracy.
+A large $N$ delays intrusion detection due to the need for more observations, while a small $N$ fails to capture sufficient contextual features.
+The highest F1-Score is achieved with $N=50$ for Car Hacking and $N=400$ for ROAD, respectively.